-Describes how to get started with Arm® C/C++ Compiler.
+Describes how to get started with $Arm^{\otimes} C/C++$ Compiler.
 In this topic, you will find out where to download and find installation instructions for Arm Compiler for Linux and how to use Arm C/C++ Compiler to compile C/C++ source into an executable binary.

 Download and install Arm Compiler for Linux.
-You can download Arm Compiler for Linux from the Arm Allinea Studio Downloads page.
+You can download Arm Compiler for Linux from the download page.
 Learn how to install and configure Arm Compiler for Linux, using the Arm Compiler for Linux installation instructions on the Arm Developer website.